 4. Shigatse – 70,271 square miles

-Shigatse, or Xigazê as it is known officially, is a prefecture-level city located in the Tibet Autonomous Region of the People’s Republic of China.
+Shigatse, or Xigazê as it is known officially, is a prefecture-level city located in the Tibetan Autonomous Region of the People’s Republic of China.
 It has a total area of 70,271 square miles.
 The city’s name roughly translates to “the fertile land” and is about 171 miles from Lhasa.
 The city has tremendous historical significance for Tibet and has served as a traditional seat for one of the most important spiritual leaders for more than six centuries.

 Shigatse has grown to be one of Tibet’s most alluring tourist attractions as a result of its rich cultural heritage, spectacular monasteries, stunning natural surroundings, and advantageous geographic location.
 Also, there is access to Mount Everest from the city, drawing even more tourists.

 3. Jiuquan – 73,878 square miles

 Jiuquan, formerly called Suzhou, is a prefecture-level city located in Gansu Province in the People’s Republic of China’s northwest.
 The city sits in an area of 73,878 square miles, with over 24 million inhabitants.
 Jiuquan was first called Fulu, a small town established and founded in 111 BC before it was called Suzhou, and then finally Jiuquan, which means “wine springs.”
 The town was situated on the former Silk Road and was established first as a military outpost.
 The discovery of significant iron-ore reserves in the late 1950s marked the start of Jiuquan’s contemporary growth.
 Due to Jiuquan’s significant historical significance, the region is home to numerous historical artifacts, making it a spot for frequent tourists.